How to Stay Safe from HMRC

 Our course content meets the criteria to be counted towards Continuous Professional Development (CPD) as set out by the Chartered Institute of Taxation and Association of Taxation Technicians, and is more than sufficient to count towards other learned bodies (e.g. AAT, CIMA, CIPP CIPD etc.) as well.

 After attendance of each course we can issue you with a certificate that you have received half a day’s CPD training in the training module of your choice.

-We are proud to be able to continue to offer the most affordable and thorough Employment Tax Technical training course available in 2018.
-To register your interest please click on this link and complete the online form indicating your chosen modules and your preferred training dates.
+We are proud to be able to continue to offer the most affordable and most thorough Benefits & Expenses Tax Technical training course available.
+To register your interest please click on this link and complete the online form indicating your preferred training date.

 If you require any more information please do not hesitate to ring us on 0345 548 3680 or email us at email@example.com